vfarcic/devops24/manuscript/08-jenkins-cd.md

 The second option disables concurrent builds.
 Each branch will have a separate job (just as in the previous chapter).
 If commits to different branches happen close to each other, Jenkins will process them in parallel by running builds for corresponding jobs.
 However, there is often no need for us to run multiple builds of the same job (branch) at the same time.
 With `disableConcurrentBuilds`, if we ever make multiple commits rapidly, they will be queued and executed sequentially.

 It's up to you to decide whether those options are useful.
 If they are, use them.
 If they aren't, discard them.
 My mission was to show you a few of the many `options` we can use.
-You, on the other hand, should open [Declarative Directive Generator](TODO) screen and explore the other available options.
-Bear in mind that the list of all the options depend on the installed plugins.

 The next block is `agent`.